-Washington, D.C.—Today, twelve humanitarian and advocacy organizations sent a letter expressing their concern over cuts to the United States’ dues for UN peacekeeping missions.
+Washington, D.C.
+(April 28, 2005) —Today, twelve humanitarian and advocacy organizations sent a letter expressing their concern over cuts to the United States’ dues for UN peacekeeping missions.
 Both the Senate and House have reduced funds requested by President Bush for the Contributions to International Peacekeeping Account (CIPA).
-The amount of funding needed to support the already approved peacekeeping missions – including a new mission in the Sudan – is $780 million.
+The amount of funding needed to support the already approved peacekeeping missions – including a new mission in Sudan – is $780 million.

 The letter is signed by the following organizations: Africa Action, Better World Campaign, Bread for the World, Citizens for Global Solutions, International Peace Operations Association, International Rescue Committee, Oxfam America, Physicians for Human Rights, Pittsburgh Darfur Emergency Coalition, Refugees International, Survivors’ Rights International, United Nations Association—USA.